- About Us

 George is preceded in death by his father, George Walker Jr.; his son George “Georgie” Walker IV; and his 15 year old, longhair Calico Cat “Baby”, who slept her whole life on George's chest.
 He was also preceded in death by his Harley Davidson motorcycle and his Jheri Curl.

 Left to cherish their memories of George are: His wife of 14 years and companion of 21 years total, Christine McLaughlin.
 His mother Muriel Walker and nephew Marcus Payne in Robbins, IL, his sister Dr. Lynn R. Walker and her husband Edward Payne in Michigan, and numerous cousins in and around the Chicago area.
-His daughter Michelle Lopez, her husband Arnie Lopez, and granddaughters Brianna, Natalie and Rocio Lopez in Gresham, OR.
-He is also survived by Christine's daughters, Angela, her children Maranne and Derek Simpson, Lamar and Perla Anderson, and Christine’s great-granddaughter Kharma Anderson and daughter Barbara and her children and grandchildren in Florida and Minnesota.
+His daughter Michelle, husband Arnie Lopez, and granddaughters Brianna, Natalie and Rocio.
+He is also survived by Christine's daughters and grandchildren; Angela, her children Maranne, husband Derek, Lamar, wife Perla and daughter Kharma.
+Barbara, husband Todd, their children, Tyler, Drew, Jordan, wife Shannon, Tiara, husband Lucas, Jessica, husband Keegan, children Brody & Kendall, Laney, children Benjamin and Violet, Londa and daughter Camryn.